-In our experience, some professionals can struggle with empowering young people to make decisions on their own and also with taking into account their parents' views.
+In our experience, some professionals can struggle with empowering young people to make decisions on their own and also with taking into account the parents' views.
 And sometimes they don't attempt to find out what young people who have got complex communication needs might be thinking.

-Young people may be the star of the show at a person centred transition review, but if they have a more traditional review, they may not be invited to all of it.
-Even if they won't be there though, you can still find out their views and put across how they feel at the meeting.
+Despite all the good practice guidance that says young people should be fully involved in planning for their future, sometimes young people are not present in meetings where people are discussing plans.
+If the young person is not going to be there, for whatever reason, you can still find out their views and put across how they feel and what their preferences are on their behalf.
 We assume below that they will be present - but you'll find many of the points are still relevant if they're not there for the whole meeting and you're expressing their views for them.